Europol History

 2017

-• With the new regulation Europol's official name is changing to European Union Agency for Law Enforcement Cooperation
+With the new regulation, Europol's official name is changed to European Union Agency for Law Enforcement Cooperation

 2018